stehessel/ansible-collection-server/roles/caddy/README.md

 stehessel.server.caddy
 ======================

-Ansible role to deploy a minimal Caddy reverse-proxy setup.
+Ansible role to deploy a minimal Caddy webserver setup.
 Assumes that `docker-compose` is available.

 Role Variables
 --------------